Fennel is a plant for which the roots are the part we eat and its nutritious and culinary value is exceptional. It is a very good summer vegetable.

 It helps to enrich the soil with manure-based fertilizer in order to enhance growth.

-- It also is a good practice to ridge your plants as they grow, so that you may blanch their bulbs.
+- It also is a good practice to ridge your plants as they grow, so that you may blanch their bulbs as you would leek.

 - Stop ridging when the ridge is 4 to 6 inches (10 to 15 cm) tall.

-You can collect your fennel when you need it, depending on how large the heads have become.
+You can collect your fennel whenever you need it, depending on how large the heads have become.

 The best way to keep your fennel is to store them in a cellar in crates filled with sand.
 If you haven’t any cellar, freeze them in a freezer.